olim7t/map-tutorial/setup.md

 # Setting up your environment

-Install [node.js](http://nodejs.org/) and [MongoDB](http://www.mongodb.org/) (use your
-favorite package manager or follow the instructions on their site).
-The application was tested with versions 0.8.16 and 2.2.2.
+Install [node.js][node] and [MongoDB][mongo] (use your favorite package manager or follow the instructions on their site).
+The example code was tested with versions 0.8.16 and 2.2.2.

 Clone the project: